Kotlin/kotlinx.coroutines/docs/channels.md

 <!--- TEST -->

-Note, that sometimes channels may produce executions that look unfair due to the nature of the executor that is being used.
+Note that sometimes channels may produce executions that look unfair due to the nature of the executor that is being used.
 See [this issue](https://github.com/Kotlin/kotlinx.coroutines/issues/111) for details.

 ### Ticker channels